cbillowes/curious-programmer-mercury/data/scribbles/2022-01-19-use-different-email-in-git-sub-directories.md

   - Git
   - Terminal
   - Tip
+abstract: >
+  I want to override my personal email address I use for Git with my work email address in my work directory without manually changing it each time.
 ---

 I want to override my personal email address I use for Git with my work